BelgianBiodiversityPlatform/python-dwca-reader/doc/index.rst

 Status
 ------

 It is currently considered beta quality.
-It helped many users accross the world, but the API is still slightly moving (for the better!)
+It helped many users across the world, but the API is still slightly moving (for the better!)

 Concerning performances, it has been reported to work fine with 50Gb archives.